 Hide Important Notes^*

-Feta is created by salting and curing milk from certain breeds of sheep and goats, in a brine solution for months, before removing it to dry out.
-The curdled milk containing rennet is then separated and drained in a cloth bag or mold, and later sliced, salted and packed in brine.
+Feta is created by salting and curing milk of certain breeds of sheep and goats, in a brine solution for months, before removing it to dry out.
+The curdled milk containing rennet is then separated and drained in a cloth bag or mould, and later sliced, salted and packed in brine.
 OK, but which feta offers the right balance of taste and value?

-To find out, we surveyed almost 400 Aussies for their feedback on the feta cheese they have purchased from a supermarket or grocer (i.e. not a deli) and eaten in the last three months.
-Survey respondents rated brands on factor including their taste, value for money and overall satisfaction.
-Those which met the minimum required sample size of 30 responses are featured in our results.
+To find out, we surveyed more than 300 Australian consumers for their feedback on the feta cheese they purchased from a supermarket or grocer (i.e. not a deli) and eaten in the last three months.
+Survey respondents rated brands on taste, texture, range variety, packaging design, value for money and overall satisfaction.
+Brands that received the minimum required sample size of 30 responses are featured in our results.

 Best Feta Cheese

 Here are the best feta cheese brands in Australia, as rated by consumers in Canstar Blue’s latest review: